Dgarzon10/IStudent/README.md

 - `Users`: student info, role, and associated institute
 - `Institute`: registered universities/institutes
+- `Forum`: Place where you can public a Post
 - `Posts`: forum posts
 - `Comment`: comments on posts
 - `HousingListing`: housing listings offered by users